Free English Lessons

 There are also many common phrases with ‘for’, like ‘for ages’ or ‘for a while’.
 ‘For ages’ means for a long time; ‘for a while’ means for some time.
 ‘A while’ means a time period which is not very short and not very long.
-It’s not very specific, but it’s useful and common in spoken English.
+It’s not very specific, but it’s useful and common when talking about time in spoken English.

 Here’s a question: can you complete the missing verb in this sentence?